cogent3/cogent3/doc/cookbook/annotations.rst

 Behaviour of annotations on nucleic acid sequences
 """"""""""""""""""""""""""""""""""""""""""""""""""

-Reverse complementing a sequence **does not** reverse annotations, that is they retain the reference to the frame for which they were defined.
+Reverse complementing a sequence **does not** reverse features.
+Features are considered to have strand specific meaning (.e.g CDS, exons) and so they retain the reference to the frame for which they were defined.

 .. jupyter-execute::